<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 What is a Support Plan and how is it implemented?

-• fill-in-the-blank notes
+• copies of class notes

 What's the difference between a modification and an accommodation?

-For example, let’s say a history class is memorizing all the presidents of the United States.
+For example, let's say a history class is memorizing all the presidents of the United States.
 A modification might ask a student to only memorize the most recent 20 presidents or to memorize a different set of information altogether.
-An accommodation would still ask the student to memorize all of the presidents, but with the option to verbally recite or type the information instead of writing it down on paper.
+An accommodation would still ask the student to memorize all of the presidents but with the option to verbally recite or type the information instead of writing it down on paper.

 Accommodation options differ based on an individual student's needs.
 At Lutheran High School, we provide accommodations but not modifications.